Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Get-AzNotificationHubsNamespaceListKeys.md

 ## SYNTAX

 ```
-Get-AzureRmNotificationHubsNamespaceListKeys [-ResourceGroup] <String> [-Namespace] <String>
+Get-AzNotificationHubsNamespaceListKeys [-ResourceGroup] <String> [-Namespace] <String>
  [-AuthorizationRule] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmNotificationHubsNamespaceListKeys** cmdlet returns the primary and secondary connection strings for a Shared Access Signature (SAS) authorization rule assigned to a notification hub namespace.
+The **Get-AzNotificationHubsNamespaceListKeys** cmdlet returns the primary and secondary connection strings for a Shared Access Signature (SAS) authorization rule assigned to a notification hub namespace.
 Authorization rules manage user rights to a notification hub namespace.
 Each rule includes a primary and a secondary connection string.